-Adaptation of kangaroo mother care for community-based application
+Adaptation of kangaroo mother care for community-based application (PDF)

 Quasem,Iftekhar; Sloan,Nancy L.; Chowdhury,Anita; Ahmed,Salahuddin; Winikoff,Beverly; Chowdhury,A.M.R.